jlnmrtn/sub-management/README.md

 2. Configure the deployment environment (e.g., set environment variables, configure hosting service)

-3. Deploy the application to your hosting service (e.g., Vercel, AWS Amplify)
+3. Deploy the application to your hosting service (e.g. AWS Amplify)

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Contact (Optional)

-If you have any questions or suggestions, please feel free to contact the project maintainers at [contact email or other contact information].
-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.